A Bootstrap Multigrid Eigensolver: Numerical Experiments

 In all the BMG approaches, the dimension of the enrichment space on the coarsest level $\dim X_h$ is fixed unless explicitly stated otherwise.
 This dimension is usually set as the multiplicity of the largest possible eigenvalue being computed plus some additional overlap with its neighboring eigenvalues in the discrete spectra.
 We note that, in the first two subsections, unless specifically stated otherwise the source problems on the finer levels are solved using a direct method.

-The true solutions to the eigen-problem \eqref{eq:pb-eig-strong} of the Laplacian-Beltrami operator on the 2-sphere are known as the real spherical harmonics (e.g. see \cite{hobson1955}).
+The true solutions to the eigenvalue problem \eqref{eq:pb-eig-strong} of the Laplacian-Beltrami operator on the 2-sphere are known as the real spherical harmonics (e.g. see \cite{hobson1955}).
 Specifically, the $j$-th eigenvalues, for $l^2\leq j\leq (l+1)^2-1$, counting multiplicity, are $\lambda_j = l(l+1)$ for $l\in \ZZ^+$.
 The dimension of the associated eigenspace to the $l$-th distinctive eigenvalue is $2l+1$.

 In computation, due to the numbering of the vertices in the triangulation, the eigenfunctions obtained approximate a rotated version of the spherical harmonics represented using Cartesian coordinates.
-For this reason, we use an a posteriori error estimator to give the error estimate of the eigenfunctions under $H^1(\G)$-seminorm (energy norm associated with the bilinear form $a(\cdot,\cdot)$).
-The error estimator we use is a combination of the one in \cite{Demlow2007adaptive} for a non-eigen-problem, and the one from \cite{Duran2003posteriori} for the eigen-problem on a polygonal domain.
-The local error estimator for a surface triangle $T\in \cT_h$ is then as follows:
+For this reason, we use an a posteriori error estimator to give the error estimate of the eigenfunctions under $H^1(\G)$-seminorm.
+The error estimator we use is a combination of the one in \cite{Demlow2007adaptive} for a non-eigenvalue problem, and the one from \cite{Duran2003posteriori} for the eigenvalue problem on a polygonal domain.
+The local error estimator for a surface triangle $T\in \cT_h$ is defined as follows:

-The first two terms measure the approximation error, and the third term measures the geometric error introduced by the triangulation.
-For a detailed definition of $\vB_h$ please refer to \cite{Demlow2007adaptive}.
-We use the approach from \cite{Demlow2007adaptive} to simplify the computation of the geometric term.
-Namely, for any $\vx \in T$, the point-wise matrix 2-norm for the geometric error operator $\vB_h$ is bounded as follows for a 2-sphere $\SS^2$: